avaloqcloud/terraform-oci-vault-secret/README.md

 # Terraform OCI Vault Secret
 The code provides a reusable and standalone Terraform module that provisions a Vault Secret on Oracle Cloud Infrastructure.

->⚠️**CAUTION:** Usage of this module assumes no reliance on existing Terraform/ORM state, apply on existing terraform state will remove existng `secret` resource if managed in state. ⚠️

 ## Example Input
 `secret.auto.tfvars.json`:
 ```json